binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 6. Now the builder is up and running you can build a multi-arch container and push it to your dockerhub account.
 First ensure you are logged into dockerhub :
   `docker login`
 7. Build and push the image :
-  `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t binnes/node-red-docker-sample --push .`
+  `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t YOUR-DOCKER-USERNAME/node-red-docker-sample --push .`
-  replace **binnes** with your docker username.
+  replace **YOUR-DOCKER-USERNAME** with your docker username.
 Here you see we are asking to build an image for 3 different architectures.
 AMD/Intel 64 bit, ARM 64bit and ARM 32bit v7 (Raspberry Pi 3/4).
-You can also add additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems
+You can also add additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems.
+Note the more architectures you select to build, the longer the build takes.
 8. Inspect the image using command
-  `docker buildx imagetools inspect docker.io/binnes/node-red-docker-sample:latest`
+  `docker buildx imagetools inspect docker.io/YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
 9. Stop your local Node-RED using command `docker kill mynodered` in a command line window,  then run the container using command :
-  `docker run -dit -p 1880:1880 --name dockerNR binnes/node-red-docker-sample:latest`
+  `docker run -dit -p 1880:1880 --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
 10. Test your container.
-    * You will not be able to launch at the Editor on the base URL, as this has been modified in the sample project settings.js file.
+    * You will not be able to launch at the Editor on the base URL, as this has been modified in the sample project **settings.js** file.
 The editor can be launched at [**/admin**](http://localhost:1880/admin).
 In a production Node-RED container you should not be able to alter the application, so the editor needs to be disabled.
 This can be achieved by setting the **httpAdminRoot** property in the **settings.js** file to **false**.
 Details of the Node-RED configuration options can be found in the [Node-RED documentation](https://nodered.org/docs/user-guide/runtime/configuration).
     * You should be able to access the [/hello](http://localhost:1880/hello) endpoint
 11. If you have a Raspberry Pi or other ARM 32-bit or ARM 64-bit system you can also test that the ARM containers also work.